acdh-oeaw/acdh_collatex_utils/README.md

 This creates a folder `./to_collate/collated` and saves chunked HTML and TEI Files like `out__001.html` or `out__001.tei`

+To see this package in use in a real life project, please check out [frd-data/collate_work.py](https://github.com/freud-digital/frd-data/blob/main/collate_work.py)

 ## develop

 * create a virutal environment